MarkBaker/GeneratorFunctionExamples/Generator_Functions.md

 Checking where the cats were at a certain time is as easy as implementing a callback that checks the timestamp, returning a true/false if it does/doesn't fall within the specified date/time range.

 ```
+// Create our initial Generator to read the gpx file
 $gpxReader = new GpxReader\GpxHandler($gpxFilename);

-// Set the filter parameters
+// Define the date/time filter parameters
 $startTime = new \DateTime('2015-03-02 13:20:00Z');
 $endTime = new \DateTime('2015-03-02 13:30:00Z');
-// Create the filter callback
+// Create the filter callback with the date/time parameters we've just defined
 $timeFilter = function($timestamp) use ($startTime, $endTime) {
     return $timestamp >= $startTime && $timestamp <= $endTime;
 };

+// Iterate over the trackpoint set from the gpx file, displaying each point detail in turn
 foreach (filter($gpxReader->getElements('trkpt'), $timeFilter, ARRAY_FILTER_USE_KEY) as $time => $element) {
     printf(
         '%s' .
 PHP_EOL . '    latitude: %7.4f longitude: %7.4f elevation: %d' .
 PHP_EOL,